Timeline: Takata air bag recalls

 * July 16 - BMW recalls about 1.6 million cars worldwide to replace Takata air bags, going beyond the regional U.S. recall.

-* July 18 - Takata says to book special loss of about 45 billion yen ($440 million) in April-June for recalls.

-* Oct 2 – Orlando woman Hien Thi Tran dies four days after her 2001 Honda Accord is in an accident in which the air bag explodes, shooting out shrapnel, according to the police report.
-[ID:nL2N0SC1HS]
+* Oct 2 - Orlando woman Hien Thi Tran dies four days after her 2001 Honda Accord air bag explodes, shooting out shrapnel.

 * Oct 21 - Takata shares drop 23 percent in Tokyo.

-* Oct 22 - NHTSA expands the total number of U.S. vehicles recalled involving Takata air bags to 7.8 million over the past 18 months.
-[ID:nL2N0SH15K]
+* Oct 22 - NHTSA expands total number of U.S. vehicles recalled involving Takata air bags to 7.8 million over the past 18 months.

 * Oct 30 - NHTSA orders Takata to provide documents and answer questions under oath in air bag probe.
-[ID:nL1N0SP28M] On Nov 5, NHTSA orders Honda to do the same.
-[ID:nL1N0SV37X]
+On Nov 5, NHTSA orders Honda to do the same.

-* Nov 6 - Takata warns of a bigger full-year loss, and pays no interim dividend for first time since 2006.
-[ID:nL4N0SW1PN]
+* Nov 6 - Takata warns of a bigger full-year loss; takes 49.9 billion yen charge for recall-related costs; pays no interim dividend for first time since 2006.

 * Nov 7 - New York Times reports Takata ordered technicians to destroy results of tests on some air bags after finding cracks in inflators.
-[ID:nL4N0SX1AN]
+Takata later refutes this.

 * Nov 10 - Takata shares drop 17 percent to 5-1/2 year low.

-* Nov 12 - Takata tells Reuters it has modified the composition of an air bag propellant.
-It did not specify how or when this was changed, but said it still used ammonium nitrate, and the change was not a sign of a flaw or defect.
-[ID:nL2N0T22LN]
+* Nov 12 - Takata tells Reuters it has modified the composition of an air bag propellant, giving no details.

-* Nov 13 - Honda discloses fifth fatality, and first outside the U.S., from air bag shrapnel wounds.
-Law Suk Leh, who was nine months pregnant, died in Malaysia on July 27 after being hit by a piece of metal from a Takata air bag in a Honda City compact car.
-[ID:nL3N0T508X]
+* Nov 13 - Honda discloses fifth fatality, and first outside the U.S. Law Suk Leh, nine months pregnant, died in Malaysia on July 27 after being hit by a piece of metal from a Takata air bag in her Honda City compact car.

 * Honda recalls another 170,000 cars in Asia and Europe, taking its total Takata-related recalls to nearly 10 million.

-* Takata says its U.S. unit has been subpoenaed by a federal grand jury in U.S. District Court for the Southern District of New York to produce documents related to air bag defects.
-[ID:nL3N0T35H7]
+* Takata says its U.S. unit subpoenaed by a federal grand jury in U.S. District Court for the Southern District of New York to produce air bag-related documents.

+* Nov 18 - NHTSA tells Takata, Honda, Ford, Mazda, BMW and Chrysler to expand nationwide a U.S. regional recall.

+* Nov 19 - President Barack Obama nominates transportation expert Mark Rosekind for vacant NHTSA chief post.